lsst-sims/sims_featureScheduler_runs1.6/README.md

 ### Classic Baseline

 The lastest iteration of our baseline survey.
-With 1 and 2 snaps per visit.
+Run with 1 and 2 snaps per visit.

 ### Rolling Exgal